telefonicaid/fiware-orion/doc/manuals-ld/implementationState.md

 been taken advantage of to distinguish between the two.

 ### Support of the new mongoc driver
+All generic features now use "mongoc" - the new Mongo C driver:
+* Creation of database indices (only if started with '-experimental')
+* Persisting Contexts
+* Tenants
+* Subscription Cache

-The following API endpoint use "mongoc" - the new Mongo C driver:
+The following API endpoints use "mongoc" - the new Mongo C driver:
 * PATCH /entities/{entityId}
 * PUT /entities/{entityId}
+* POST /jsonldContexts
+* GET /jsonldContexts
+* GET /jsonldContexts/{contextId}
+* DELETE /jsonldContexts/{contextId}

-The following API endpoint use "mongoc" if Orion-LD is started with the `-experimental` CLI parameter:
+The following API endpoints use "mongoc" if Orion-LD is started with the `-experimental` CLI parameter:
 * POST /entities
+* GET /entities
 * GET /entities/{entityId}
 * POST /subscriptions
+* PATCH /subscriptions/{subscriptionId}
+* DELETE /subscriptions/{subscriptionId}

+The following API endpoints use no database access at all, just the subscription cache:
+* GET /subscriptions
+* GET /subscriptions/{subscriptionId}

 So, without using the old Mongo C++ Legacy driver, it is now possible to:
 * Create entities
-* Update create (PATCH+P(UT)
+* Update entities (PATCH+PUT)
-* Create subscription
+* Query entities
-* Retrieve entity
+* Retrieve individual entity
+* Create subscriptions
 * Retrieve subscription (is uses the subscription cache, no DB request is performed)
 * List subscriptions (is uses the subscription cache, no DB request is performed)
+* Modify subscriptions
+* Delete subscriptions
 * Create JSONLD Contexts
-* Retrieve JSONLD Contexts
+* Retrieve individual JSONLD Context
 * List JSONLD Contexts

-Also, the following common features use "mongoc":
-* Tenants
-* Creation of Geo-indexes

-Still missing (quite important) is to make the subscription cache use "mongoc"

 ## 6. Implementation state of Services (API Endpoints)